 11.1 Unless other terms are agreed in the Order Confirmation, invoices shall be paid within 30 days of the invoice date in the currency identified on the invoice.
 You must advise CSL in writing of a material error in the invoice within 14 days of the invoice date.
 CSL reserves the right to require you to make payments by direct debit for certain types of CSL Services.

-11.2 If a party fails to pay in full on the due date any sum payable by it under or in connection with the Agreement, interest on the outstanding amount shall accrue on a daily basis from the due date until the date of payment (whether before or after judgment) at the rate of the applicable laws for late payment based on the DIRECTIVE 2011/7/EU OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 16 February 2011 on combating late payment in commercial transactions.
+11.2 If a party fails to pay in full on the due date any sum payable by it under or in connection with the Agreement, interest on the outstanding amount shall accrue on a daily basis from the due date until the date of payment (whether before or after judgment) at the rate of 5% per annum above the London Inter Bank Offer Rate from time to time.

 12 INTELLECTUAL PROPERTY

 13.1 CSL will provide the Services with reasonable care and skill.
-CSL does not warrant that the Equipment and Services will operate uninterrupted or that they will be free from defects or that it will meet your requirements.
-All other warranties, conditions, representations and other terms whether express or implied are, to the fullest extent permitted by law, excluded from the Agreement.
+CSL does not warrant that the Services will operate uninterrupted or that it will be free from defects or that it will meet your requirements.
+All other warranties and other terms implied by law are, to the fullest extent permitted by law, excluded from the Agreement.